wiesion/wiesion.github.io/_posts/2025-09-07-uwsgi-emperor-mode-high-performance-routing-and-static-file-serving-in-production.md

 title: "uWSGI Emperor Mode: High-Performance Routing and Static File Serving in Production"
 date: 2025-09-07 11:30:00 +0100
 tags: [development, uwsgi, devops]
-excerpt: "While uWSGI may not be the newest application server, its combination of performance, features, and stability makes it an excellent choice for demanding production environments."
+excerpt: "Why uWSGI remains an excellent choice for demanding production environments despite newer alternatives—proven performance, features, and stability."
+image: "/assets/pic/2025-09/uwsgi_emperor.png"
 ---

 When deploying Python web applications, the choice of application server can make or break your performance goals.
 Back in 2022, I had a client with a dilemma: a production site on a tiny server—2 cores and 4GB of RAM—and a strict "no more money" rule for infrastructure.
 On a box this small, every extra daemon or reverse proxy layer is a meaningful tax. uWSGI's emperor mode turned out to be the perfect fit.